tytydraco/yessleep/out/Something_is_wrong_with_our_memories_My_own_voice_from_downstairs_woke_me_up_last_night_UPDATE.md

 *If I'm going to die, I at least want to see what killed me.*

 So I planted my other foot on the stair, somehow not causing another creak, and peered over the small opening in my stairwell's hall that gives a full view of the living room.
 It wasn't a full moon, so other than the small, variously colored power indicators emanating from our electronics, I couldn't see much until my eyes adjusted.
-When they did, I saw the shape of a man, maybe a woman.
+When they did, I saw the shape of a man, maybe a woman, standing in the middle of our living room.

 Remember when I said that the voices sounded *kind of* like my wife?
 Well, imagine your father, your mother, friends, or any faces you've seen in your life that your brain has a sort of "snapshot" of.
 Thing is, the snapshot of those faces isn't 100% accurate; it's your brain using memories to build a face in your mind, but it's never completely perfect.
 That's the best way to describe what I saw.
 Its face was everyone I knew, at once, faces I had in my memory, crudely put together to try and form a good depiction.
 It was almost like those creepy police sketches.
 Its body looked disproportionate in every area, yet solid, almost as if they had been assembled from memory rather than intentional anatomy.
 The sensation I felt is one I can't even begin to describe, and my brain couldn't begin to process seeing more than one face on someone.
 I just stared at it, and it stared at me.
 I was terrified but also perplexed.